Skip to main content

 • State Pension (AOW): We guide you through the State Pension (AOW – Algemene Ouderdomswet), ensuring your employees’ future retirement is secure.

-• Dutch Occupational Pension: Mercans’ expertise extends to managing Dutch Occupational Pension schemes, aligning with Dutch pension regulations.
+• Dutch Occupational Pension: Mercans’ expertise extends to managing Dutch occupational pension schemes, aligning with Dutch pension regulations.

 • Employing staff in the Netherlands can be intricate, but with Mercans as your trusted partner, you can focus on core business activities while we efficiently manage the complexities, saving you valuable time and resources.